Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Analysis of Criticality in MDITE Steady States

+Note that in the effective Hamiltonian~\eqref{eq:heff_tfim}, both the interlayer Ising coupling (from measurements) and the intralayer Ising coupling (from the Ising interaction in the original Hamiltonian) favor FM ordering in the same diagonal $\mathbb{Z}_2$ channel, while the transverse field $h$ enhances quantum fluctuations and tends to disorder the system.

-The key to understanding these mixed-state phase transitions lies in the dual role of the $Z$-basis: it is both the basis in which projective measurements are performed and the basis in which the ordered phase of the Hamiltonian is defined.
-Importantly, quantum coherence is generated solely by the off-diagonal terms, namely the transverse field, via the ITE operator $e^{-\frac{\tau}{2}H}$.
+The key to understanding the decoherence-induced phase transitions in the continuous limit is the dual role of the $Z$-basis: it is both the basis in which projective measurements are performed and the basis in which the ordered phase of the Hamiltonian is defined.
+When $p/\tau$ is sufficiently large compared to $h$—equivalently, when the decoherence strength $p$ dominates over the coherence scale $\tau h$ via the ITE operator $e^{-\frac{\tau}{2}H}$—the system develops FM long-range order for the steady state in the doubled space.